luizbgomide/sovereign/feats.md

 You have a gift with ranged weapons.
 While this talent most commonly applies to bows, it is also applicable to thrown weapons or other ranged weapons that can be used with the Shoot skill.
 For thrown weapons, you can’t use the benefits of the Armsmaster Feat at the same time as Deadeye.

 - **Level 1**: Gain Shoot as a bonus skill.
 You can Ready a Stowed ranged weapon as an Instant action.
 You may use a bow or two-handed ranged weapon even when an enemy is within melee range, albeit at a -4 hit penalty.
 You may add your Shoot skill level to a ranged weapon’s damage roll.
 - **Level 2**: You can reload crossbows or other slow-loading weapons as a Free action, provided they don’t take more than a round to reload.
 You can use ranged weapons of any size in melee without penalty.
-Once per turn, as a Free action when target shooting at an inanimate, non-creature target, you automatically hit unless you roll a 2 on your Shoot skill check or the shot is physically impossible.
+Once per Turn, as a Free action when target shooting at an inanimate, non-creature target, you automatically hit unless you roll a 2 on your Shoot skill check or the shot is physically impossible.

 ## Developed Attribute